 - Working odd day/night shifts

-Three ingredients — bacopa, passionflower, and motherwort — stand out as being exceptional for promoting a calm state without side effects or toxicity.
-Used during the day, a relaxed state results.
-Taken before bedtime, that relaxed state allows for normal sleep.
+Several ingredients — passionflower, lemon balm, L-theanine, GABA, and low doses of melatonin — stand out as being exceptional for promoting a calm state and relaxed body in preparation for sleep without side effects or toxicity.

 Each ingredient offers slightly different properties.
-When combined, the effect is restoration of normal calm throughout the body, without drug-like effects or risk of dependence.
+When combined, the effect is restoration of normal calm throughout the body and deeper, restorative sleep, without drug-like effects (such as grogginess) or risk of dependence that can come with herbs like valerian and hops which are commonly found in many sleep supplements.

-Passionflower is derived from the leaves of a woody vine native to South America.
-It has long been revered for promoting a state of calm, but it is unique in also offering muscle relaxing properties.
+Passionflower is native to the Southeastern U.S..
+It has long been revered for promoting a state of calm, but it is unique in also offering muscle-relaxing properties.

-Motherwort is a calming herb also known for supporting cardiac function, particularly occasional palpitations associated with stress and hormonal fluctuations.
+Lemon balm is a calming herb also known for supporting the nervous system, cognitive health, and cardiac function, particularly occasional benign palpitations associated with stress and hormonal fluctuations.

 Additional Tips for Improving Sleep

-- Take a warm bath before bedtime – Warm water is both soothing and relaxing.
+- Take a warm bath before bedtime: Warm water is both soothing and relaxing.
+A hot bath also dilates blood vessels in your skin, which will help you purge heat once you’re out of the water.

-- Avoid blue light computer screens – Blue light suppresses melatonin and keeps your brain alert.
-If you read from a tablet, buy a tablet that allows reading without blue light or download an app for removing blue light from the screen.
-There are several programs available for download.
-The most popular is f.lux (justgetflux.com).
+- Avoid blue light computer screens: Blue light suppresses melatonin and keeps your brain alert.
+If you read from a tablet, make sure it’s one that allows reading without blue light, or download an app for removing blue light from the screen.
+There are several programs available for download; a popular one is f.lux.

-- Sleep on a comfortable mattress – “Memory foam” mattresses or tops are especially conducive to a good night’s sleep and allow for sleeping on the side.
-Sleeping on your back encourages sleep apnea.
+- Sleep on a comfortable mattress: “Memory foam” mattresses or tops are especially conducive to a good night’s sleep and allow for sleeping on your side.
+Sleeping on your back encourages sleep apnea, while stomach sleeping can result in back and neck pain.

-- Learn how to turn your brain off – Become a master of the simple breathing and relaxation exercises.
+- Learn how to turn off your brain: Become a master of simple breathing and relaxation exercises.
 There are almost unlimited options for accomplishing this goal, but if you want to overcome occasional sleeplessness, consider it essential.

 When to Call Your Doctor